S-C-Johnston/NCMC-IT_101/assignment_04/johnstons-a4.md

  5. Which of the following is the first available address for a class A IP address of 2.x.x.x with a subnet mask of 255.255.255.128: **2.0.0.1**

+### Network Design with Subnets

+#### Real Estate Office

+16 agents, 1 receptionist, 1 owner: 18 humans

+3 printers, 1 file server: 4 independent machines

+A 24 port switch would cover all machines, add a router and a DSL modem with subscription for one public address.
+If all machines must be connected to the internet, the minimum IP addresses required from an ISP included a class C block with a subnet borrowing 3 bits (/27), for a total of some 30 host addresses in the network.
+Not factoring in equipment or DSL cost, installation expense would probably run in the territory of 2-3 billable hours.

+#### Veterinarian's Office

+cousin, recptionist, office manager: 3 humans location A

+Database server, 1 computer, dot-matrix and laser-jet printer: 4 machines at location A

+1 computer at home

+cousin, receptionist, doctor: 3 humans location B

+2 computers, laser-jet printer: 3 machines at location B

+I'm unclear on the process of billing out DSL, but this would require at least three DSL modems.
+The one at home could reasonably plug directly into the modem IIRC.
+The ones at either location would require a modem and a router behind it, with a LAN switch each.
+Neither location exceeds 4 machines which could possibly require LAN access, so a pair of 4-port switches would do fine.
+Probably 8-port switches would be wiser, however, to account for mild expansion overhead.

+One class C block with 5 subnet bits (/29) at each location would cover all devices adequately.

+#### ABC Packaging Company

+5 departments:
+ - Administration
+   + 14 people
+   + 5 printers
+ - Engineering
+   + 22 people
+   + 5 printers
+   + 1 file server
+ - Production
+   + 5 people
+ - Accounting
+   + 11 people
+   + 4 printers
+   + 1 datase and file server
+ - Sales
+   + 11 people
+   + 4 printers
+   + 1 file server

+Each dept requires a separate subnet: round up from 5 to 8 subnets given by a /27, which would give 32 addresses each, which is sufficient to cover the largest department.
+Engineering has 27 machines between the people and the printers, minus the server.

+The servers equire a separate subnet: covered fine by overhead from existing /27 subnet.
+The machines in the subnet would require only 4 addresses at most, assuming there's a miscommunication and Accountings' database and file servers are separate boxes.

+Managed switches capable of VLAN tagging would be sufficient to handle the subnetting while getting maximum density out of each.
+That would enable vlan encapsulation with subinterfaces on the router, which would simplifiy management considerably.
+Assuming I can't take the easy way out, each machine could be configured manually with addresses for the networks 192.168.1.{0,32,64,96,128,160,etc} with subnet mask 255.255.255.224.
+The router would only need one connection, but a sufficiently annoying routing table, to the internal LANs.
+A local infrastructure (domain, DHCP, DNS, etc) server would go a long way to simplify things, and ACLs are much easier to manage with a domain server rather than on a router, but it isn't strictly necessary for a sufficiently small *static* network.

+Assuming these departments are segmented off physically, the logical topology might look like:

+- ISP demarc connected to the router
+- router in MDF
+  + at most 4 servers in MDF, connected to the breakout switch
+  + 12 port breakout switch at MDF
+    * 24 port switch in IDF for Administration
+    * 32 port switch in IDF for Engineering
+    * 8 port switch in IDF for Production
+    * 16 port switch in IDF for Accounting
+    * 16 port switch IDF for Sales

+This doesn't leave any overhead for fault or expansion, really, so I'd advice the next size up for each.

+I can't reasonably estimate the billable hours, but with equipment in hand, I bet I'd get this done within a work-week.